Philips FGC 111

 The internals of the bulkhead are very simple - the circuit only consisting of the minicell, ballast and lampholder.
 The lamps are fitted with their own starters and so an external one is not fitted.

 I decided to wire the bulkhead up straight away - mainly to see how the minicell (set at 25 Lux with a 1:3 ratio) coped with the limited natural light in the lantern room.
-The cell went off after a few minutes, so I temporarily covered it in order to obtain photographs of it working.
+The cell went off after a few minutes, so I covered it temporarily, in order to obtain photographs of the bulkhead working.

 The light output isn't tremendous but it would certainly be enough to light a small area outdoors.